watkins-joe/core-python/02-getting-started/notes.md

 python floats are implemented as `IEEE-754 double-precision` with `53-bits of binary precision`

-- this is equalivalent to between 15 and 16 significant digits in decimal
+- this is equivalent to between 15 and 16 significant digits in decimal

 any literal number containing a decimal is interpreted by python as a `float`